adepierre/SniffCraft/README.md

 Encryption is supported by moving the authentication step from the client to Sniffcraft.
 This means that all the traffic from the client to Sniffcraft is not encrypted, but the traffic between Sniffcraft and the server is.

-To connect to a server in online mode, you need a valid Minecraft account (either Mojang or Microsoft).
+There are two options in the conf file regarding authentication. ``Online`` must be true to connect to a server with authentication activated.
+SniffCraft will prompt you instructions on the console to log in with a Microsoft account (only the first time, will use cached credentials for the next ones, you can cache multiple Microsoft accounts using different ``MicrosoftAccountCacheKey``).

 You **can** use the same account for your client and for Sniffcraft, as the client is considered offline.

-There are three options in the conf file regarding authentication. ``Online`` must be true to connect to a server with authentication activated.
-If ``MojangLogin`` and ``MojangPassword`` are set, SniffCraft will try to authenticate with these, otherwise, it will prompt you instructions on the console to log in with a Microsoft account (only the first time, will use cached credentials for the next ones, you can cache multiple Microsoft accounts using different random ``MojangLogin``).
+For 1.19+ versions, if the server has the option secure-profile set to true you **must** use the same account to connect both your client and sniffcraft.
+Otherwise you'll be kicked out for signature mismatch as soon as you try to send a chat message.
+If you want to be sure Sniffcraft is using the latest certificates for your account, you can set botcraft_cached_credentials\["MicrosoftAccountCacheKey"\]\["certificates"\]\["expires_date"\] to 0 and Sniffcraft will then get the latest one from Mojang server.

 ## Dependencies